Bihar verdict affirms Modi’s leadership, say BJP leaders

 The Bihar verdict would echo in the forthcoming Assembly elections and expressed confidence that the NDA would register an “impressive victory” in Tamil Nadu as well.

-CHENNAI: Senior BJP leaders, including Union Minister of State L Murugan, TN BJP president Nainar Nagenthran and BJP Mahila Morcha national president Vanathi Srinivasan, on Friday hailed the National Democratic Alliance’s “historic and emphatic victory” in the Bihar Assembly elections, asserting that the mandate reflected the people’s unwavering faith in Prime Minister Narendra Modi’s leadership and the performance of the “double-engine government.”
+CHENNAI: Senior BJP leaders, including Union Minister of State L Murugan, state unit BJP president Nainar Nagenthran and BJP Mahila Morcha national president Vanathi Srinivasan, on Friday hailed the National Democratic Alliance's (NDA) "historic and emphatic victory" in the Bihar Assembly elections, asserting that the mandate reflected the people's unwavering faith in Prime Minister Narendra Modi's leadership and the performance of the "double-engine government" at the Centre.

 Union Minister L Murugan said the people of Bihar had delivered a "massive and historic" verdict in favour of the NDA.
 He said the electorate had "completely rejected the INDIA bloc, which has been functioning with divisive ideas and disruptive conduct."
 He also added that the Modi government's development initiatives over the past 11 years had earned the "wholehearted support" of the people.